Trying to Conceive Again

 Pregnancy test questions

-I feel pregnant but my home pregnancy test is negative.
+I am trying to get pregnant again and feel pregnant but my home pregnancy test is negative.
 Why is this?

 There can be a number of reasons for this: